pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 3. Add the `1/editor-assigned` label to the issue

 :::{note}
-If no current editor with relevant expertise is available, work with the peer review lead to recruit a guest editor or onboard someone new.
+If there isn't an available editor with relevant expertise for a review, work with the [Peer Review Lead](https://www.pyopensci.org/handbook/governance/structure.html#peer-review-lead) to recruit a guest editor or onboard someone new.

 Follow the [onboarding guide](onboarding-guide.md), and complete the full [onboarding process](onboarding-a-new-editor) to ensure they have: